weberl48/tutorials/CRUD /rest/README.md

 #What is a REST API?
-- REST: Representational State Transfer
+REST: Representational State Transfer
   - lighter weight alternative to SOAP and WSDL XML-based API protocols.
   - users a client-server model. server is an HTTP server and the client sends HTTP verbs (GET, POST,PUT,DELETE), a URL and URL-encoded variable parameters.
-- URL describes the object to act upon and the server replies with a result code and JSON.
+  - URL describes the object to act upon and the server replies with result code and JSON.

 #CRUD to HTTP verbs
 - POST: client wants to insert or create an object
 - GET: client wants to read an object.